Master-Alcy/StevensCodes/CS-554-2019S/OurBlog/code/server/README.md

    3. run `docker-compose up -d` at `/OurBlog/code/server/data/prisma/`
    4. run `export PRISMA_MANAGEMENT_API_SECRET="abc"` in docker's shell
    5. run `prisma deploy`
-   6. run `prisma generate` to generate API-Client for graphql *(Optional if using the same mongo:3.6 image)*
+   6. *(Optional for new prisma version)* run `prisma generate` to generate API-Client for graphql
-   7. Prisma API Server should listen on <http://localhost:4466>, you can check database at <http://localhost:4466/_admin>
+   7. Prisma API Server should listen on <http://192.168.99.100:4466>, you can check database at <http://192.168.99.100:4466/_admin>
+4. Go to <http://localhost:5555/playground> for API testing

 #### 1.1.2 - Note that current setup is for docker using Orcal Virtual Box